Take a deep breath before the parent-teacher meeting

 But it’s always best to be open and direct and, as many psychologists advise, start with “I” sentences, so the teacher isn’t put on the defensive: “I’m concerned about my child.
 She tells me everyone is teasing her.”
 “I’m not sure what to do.
 My child says she’s bored during math.”
 “I’m worried my child is getting in fights with other kids.”
 “I’m not sure why, but my child thinks you don’t like her.”
 (This is a tough one to say, but if your child believes this, it’s best to talk about it and find a solution.)
 By being clear with the teacher, you have a better chance of solving the problem.

 No one knows your kid better than you do.
-If you’re worried that the teacher doesn’t get your child or is judging her unfairly, tell her whatever you can so that she better understands your child.
+If you’re worried that the teacher doesn’t get your child or is judging her unfairly, tell her whatever you can during the parent-teacher meeting so that she better understands your child.
 (Click here for more information on what’s appropriate to share with the teacher.)

 If you know that your child would pay better attention if she’s sitting closer to the teacher, let her know.
 Or that your child, who often feels left out and doesn’t know how to make friends easily, might be bullying other kids to get attention.
 The more you can do to gently help the teacher get to know your child better, the easier it will be to solve the problem together.